pyOpenSci/pyopensci.github.io/_pages/about-peer-review.md

 benefits_scientists:
   - image_path: images/pyopensci-people-at-computer.jpg
     alt: "A pencil sketch of a round table with people sitting around it from different backgrounds working on laptops and also writing together."
     excerpt: "Scientists need trusted and vetted tools to support their open science workflows.
-Through our [partnerships with domain specific communities](partners.html) our catalog of trusted tools for scientists will grow. "
+Through our [partnerships with domain specific communities](/partners.html) our catalog of trusted tools for scientists will grow. "
     title: "Benefits of software peer review for scientists"
 benefits_maintainers:
   - image_path: images/pyopensci-people-at-computer.jpg
     alt: "A pencil sketch of a round table with people sitting around it from different backgrounds working on laptops and also writing together."
     excerpt: "Peer review provides a form of academic credit currently unavailable to scientists developing software.
 Further, peer review multiplies shared knowledge, such as navigating the Python packaging ecosystem, which is challenging, even for seasoned Pythonistas.
 Our diverse community supports scientific package maintainers in their efforts to develop and build robust software."
-    title: "Benefits of review & a supportive community for maintainers"
+    title: "Benefits for open source maintainers"
 peer_review:
   - image_path: images/pyopensci-people-at-computer.jpg
     alt: "A pencil sketch of a round table with people sitting around it from different backgrounds working on laptops and also writing together."